andreasabel/inCode/entry/you-could-have-invented-matrices.md

 To highlight this, note that the same vector
 ![\\mathbf{v}](https://latex.codecogs.com/png.latex?%5Cmathbf%7Bv%7D "\mathbf{v}")
-has many different potential encodings --- all you have to do is pick a different set of basis vectors, or even just re-arrange the ones you already have.
+has many many different potential encodings --- all you have to do is pick a different set of basis vectors, or even just re-arrange or re-scale the ones you already have.
 However, all of those encodings correspond go the same vector
 ![\\mathbf{v}](https://latex.codecogs.com/png.latex?%5Cmathbf%7Bv%7D "\mathbf{v}").

 One interesting consequence of this is that any N-dimensional vector space whose